 Lots of exciting events pack the Boston Events Calendar for August 2016 as summer fun continues in the city.

-Shakespeare on the Common, plenty of Red Sox games plus preseason for the New England Patriots, Summer Dine Out Boston, and lots of free outdoor movies keep everyone entertained.
+Shakespeare on the Common, Pearl Jam, plenty of Red Sox games plus preseason for the New England Patriots, Summer Dine Out Boston, and lots of free outdoor movies keep everyone entertained.

 August weather in Boston is usually balmy, but pack an umbrella in case of surprise thunderstorms.